ksinha49/ai-workloads/services/sensitive-info-detection/README.md

 sam deploy --template-file services/sensitive-info-detection/template.yaml --stack-name sensitive-info
 ```

-The output exports `DetectPiiFunctionArn` which can be used by other services.
+The output exports `DetectSensitiveInfoFunctionArn` which can be used by other services.